Unblock a Drain - Six Ways to Success

 Wednesday, September 28, 2011

-Cleaning a blocked drain, sink or toilet is always a headache.
+Clearing a blocked drain, sink or toilet is always a headache.
 If DIY is your way to go - you'll find 'Unblock Drain - 6 Ways to Success' a useful home plumbing how to.
-As with all DIY projects you need to consider all of the alternatives and weigh up the pro's and con's.
+As with all DIY projects you need to consider all of the alternatives and weigh up the pros and cons.
 We hope our 'Unblock a Drain - Six ways to Success' article helps.
-Its always worth trying these useful tips before calling Fallon Services for a plumber.

 1. The Natural Way

 If it's just soap or fat you could try to unblock it with boiling water, but be careful not to burn yourself or melt the sink seal.
 Using natural enzymes is also a good place to start, so in the following order try putting 1/2 cup salt, 1/2 cup bi-carb, 1 cup of vinegar and 1 cup hot water.
 This method is perfectly harmless for you, the sink, pipes, and the environment and can be repeated as often as required.
 However, it will have limited effect on severe blockages.
 Alternatively, your local health food stores or chemist may stock the bacteria based enzyme cleaners which are also quite successful at doing the job and they often smell quite pleasant too.

 You can't go past the good old fashion plunger to force the block from the plumbing pipe.
 It's the force of the push that forces air through the pipe to clear the clog.
 Before plunging cover the overflow with a damp cloth to ensure a drain seal and force the air out through the drain blockage.
 If you have a double kitchen sink make sure you block off the second drain to ensure good pressure.
 Try this a few times before you throw your hands in the air.
 Many home DIY-ers have reported this to be one of the most successful methods.

 3. The Technical Way